 A much less pronounced, but definitely evident, theme in the book is that of Egoism.
 This is an idea espoused to different degrees by a number of characters in the book-namely the likes of Raskolnikov, Svidrigailov, and Luzhin.
 It can express itself in a direct, undisguised form in service of evil aims, as we see in Svidrigailov’s behaviors.

 Svidrigailov lives for his pleasures and base desires and is not embarrassed by them.
 He speaks freely to Raskolnikov about desiring and relishing the effort to get these desires.
 He lives entirely for his own pleasures and is not concerned about others until the very end.
-Furthermore, he is ruthless in the pursuit of his own gratification and does not consider a grander, nobler aim, nor pretends to consider it in any way.

 The competing forces of natural good and learned evil

-In ‘Crime and Punishment‘, Raskolnikov seems to struggle with the moral demands of his conscience and that of his adopted nihilistic and rational egoistic philosophical outlook.
+In this book, Raskolnikov seems to struggle with the moral demands of his conscience and that of his adopted nihilistic and rational egoistic philosophical outlook.
 Possibly resulting from his Christian background or a naturally altruistic and humanistic disposition, Raskolnikov seemed to have a basic constitution that has molded a conscience that inspires him to do good.
 We see this sentiment in his acts of charity towards the Marmeladovs as well as towards the young girl he saves from the lecherous individual stalking her on the streets.

-However, Raskolnikov has also been exposed to and adopted new dangerous ideas which emphasized a cold utilitarian outlook towards life in service of one’s self-interest.
 The philosophy of the extraordinary emphasizes his elevation over the troubles of the common people.
 It encourages a cold, statistical approach to life that sees the common people not as individuals but as numbers.

 Punishment and Suffering